 Not a member?

-The Chicago Dental Society Board of Directors announced plans today to lower membership dues for the upcoming year.
-For regular active members of the society, the 2005 annual dues will be $150, as compared to $160 in 2004.
-Over the past 17 years, membership dues have not increased.
+The Chicago Dental Society Board of Directors announced recently that dues for the upcoming year will again be reduced.
+For regular active members of the society, the 2006 annual dues will be $125, as compared to $150 in 2005.
+The dues reduction was reflected in the annual dues statement members received in November.

 From 1987 to 2004, regular members paid $160 annually to belong to the Chicago Dental Society.

-“If dues had increased with inflation over the past 17 years, our members would be paying dues in excess of $260 by 2004,” Executive Director Randall B. Grove says.
+"If dues had increased with inflation over the past 17 years, our members would have been paying dues in excess of $275 by 2005," Executive Director Randall B. Grove says.

 A tradition of working for the dental profession.
 The Chicago Dental Society was organized in 1864 and incorporated in 1878.
 The objective of the Chicago Dental Society is to encourage the improvement of the health of the public, to promote the art and science of dentistry and to represent the intrest of the members of the profession and the public that it serves.